Relations between Sri Lanka and the Philippines

-- Apparel is the main exports item from Sri Lanka to Philippine and its contribution was about 46% of total exports item from Sri Lanka to Philippine in 2013.
-New pneumatic rubber tyres, Retreated or used pneumatic tyres of rubber, Gloves, mittens & mitts, Tea, Trailers & Semi-trailers, Plastics; Cellulose & its chemical derivatives, etc are the other major export items to Philippines
+Apparel is the second export items from Sri Lanka to the Philippines following the New pneumatic rubber tyres, Retreated or used pneumatic tyres of rubber, products of the milling industry; malt; starches; insulin; and wheat gluten, Gloves, mittens & mitts, Tea, Trailers & Semi-trailers, Plastics; Cellulose & its chemical derivatives, etc. are the other major export items to Philippines.

 Few products such as straw of esparto or of other planting materials; basketware and wickerwork, clocks and watches and parts thereof, umbrellas, sun umbrellas, walking sticks, seat-sticks, whips, riding-crops and parts thereof, and products of animal origin are the newly introduced export products in the Philippines.

 Major Exports from Sri Lanka to Philippine 2009-2017 (Value in US $ Mn.)

 |Printed books, newspapers, pictures and other products of the printing industry;||0.00||0.00||26.05||7.92||4.39||24.19|